critical-links/c3-apps-starter/TUTORIAL.md

 SYNCTHING_APP_DIR="008280"
 ```

-> Note: `SYNCTHING_APP_DIR` is just a fake syncthing folderId
+> Note: `SYNCTHING_APP_DIR` is just a fake syncthing folderId, in this case we use port number prefixed with `00`

-after we have connection we can deploy c3app on our c3
+after we check ssh connection, we can deploy c3app on our c3

-> Tip: we must use our c3app name id and version, we can get it from bundle filename ex `wordpress-tutorial_1.0.0.c3app`
+> Tip: we must use our c3app name id and version in script arguments, we can get it from bundle filename ex `wordpress-tutorial_1.0.0.c3app`

 ```shell
 # bundle and deploy c3app on c3